 How we used Electrical Signal Analysis to Reverse Engineer the various processes happening inside a smartphone?

-Recently, one of our regular clients contacted us with a project which required a Reverse Engineering based infringement analysis of cutting edge tech.
+Recently, one of our client contacted us with a project which required a Reverse Engineering based infringement analysis of cutting edge tech.
 This article discusses how we went about the RE and helped monetize the patent portfolio.

 A few months ago, we were contacted by Bob*, VP of IP Monetization at a Fortune 500 organization.
 Bob needed our help in monetizing a big chunk of their patent portfolio using Reverse Engineering based infringement analysis.

-This portfolio was related to cutting edge tech.
-It had patents on various technologies, ranging from semiconductor fabrication techniques to complex communication systems, and transistor-level circuit analysis to system analyzing through signal analysis.
+This portfolio was related to cutting-edge tech – with patents on various technologies, ranging from semiconductor fabrication techniques to complex communication systems, and transistor-level circuit analysis to system analyzing through signal analysis.

-Bob shared that he ignored these patents as earlier standard or/and product literature-based searches lead to no conclusive evidence.
-We shared a few examples of how the shortcomings of online searches can be overcome using RE based infringement analysis.
+Bob shared that he ignored these patents as earlier infringement searches lead to no conclusive evidence of use.
+We performed a first pass of the patents and were able to share a few examples of how the shortcomings of online searches can be overcome using Reverse Engineering.

-Thereafter, we walked Bob through the previous reverse engineering infringement searches we performed for our other clients.
-Having a look at the portfolio and state of the art infringement laboratory partners of GreyB, Bob decided to bank on us and gave the few patents from the under-monetized portfolio another chance.
+We walked Bob through some of our ideas backed with logic and Bob decided to bank on us and gave the few patents from the under-monetized portfolio another chance.

 Today, in our brief time together, I would like to share how we proceeded with a RE of one of these patents.